Modeling of recycling project steps in to the next phase

 I sense a joy in the group to get a deeper understanding of these methods.
 This project is a great opportunity for knowledge exchange and to learn from each other.
 Here we already have come a long way.
 If you look at the value of the final outcome: to agree on which methods should be used in what situations – after today it almost feels like we can get there.
 The ambition was never really to get that far.

 The project Modeling of Recycling aims at analyzing and debating how recycling should be modeled in life cycle assessment (LCA) and similar environmental assessments, as well as contributing to international harmonization processes such as the international LCA standard and the EU guidelines for Product Environmental Footprint.
 The project is founded by Swedish Energy Agency through RE:Source and coordinated within Swedish Life Cycle Center.

 The general project meeting on May 28th was the beginning of the next phase: the case studies, which will give input to the coming consensus process.
 Tomas Ekvall, project leader (IVL & Chalmers), Anna Björklund (KTH) and Kristian Jelse (IVL) was reporting on the progress so far.
 Until now, a preparatory study has been produced that consists of – Methods for modelling recycling; Criteria for assessing allocation methods and Assessment of methods where all project members have had the opportunity to provide input to the process.

 Read more about the project:

-If you are interested on knowing how to be a case study partner, please contact firstname.lastname@example.org to get more information.
+If you are interested on knowing more about the project and how to get involved, please contact firstname.lastname@example.org to get more information.